ach1lles11/COMP-521/README.md

 # COMP-521
 Code written for COMP 521 Files and Databases.
-Uses both SQL and Python
+Uses both SQL and Python.
+Created using Jupyter Notebook.